Uhre scores in Philadelphia Union’s 4-1 win over Atlanta - WTOP News

 CHESTER, Pa.
-(AP) — Mikael Uhre scored to help lead the Philadelphia Union to a 4-1 victory over Atlanta United on Wednesday night.
+(AP) — Daniel Gazdag set the team record for most goals in the regular season and the Philadelphia Union clinched a playoff spot with a 4-1 victory over Atlanta United on Wednesday night.

+The Union and LAFC are the only two teams to have clinched a playoff berth.
+With the win, Philadelphia pulled even with LAFC on points in pursuit of the Supporters’ Cup.

 Andrew Gutman scored the only goal for United (8-11-9).